 #1.
 Produce Your Own Power!

-Installing home solar electric panels can eliminate your energy bills – typically saving hundreds or thousands of dollars a year.
+Installing home solar electric panels can potentially eliminate your energy bills.
 Extra energy that your solar system generates during peak sun hours can be sold back to your utility company under ‘net metering’ laws in many states, thereby offsetting your bill.
 The most effective approach is to install solar to cover ~75% of your home’s energy needs – typically a 3-10 kilowatt (kW) solar panel system.

 The benefits are clear: energy prices are rising, costs for solar panels are falling, big government rebates and other incentives are available, many new solar financing programs offer $0 down installation, and recent models are quite visually appealing.
 Further they are extremely reliable and warrantied, and can raise the value of your home!
 To inquire and see if you qualify, fill out this solar quotes form.